sem CLI Reference#

 by the -f

-flag, which should be followed by a valid path to a proper YAML
+flag, which must be followed by a valid path to a proper YAML

 file.
-Currently there exist four types of YAML resource files that can be
+Currently there are four types of YAML resource files that can be

 handled by sem create